 EASY MALVA PUDDING RECIPE

-Whether you call it "poeding" or simply malva, it’s a nostalgic treat that’s perfect for any occasion, from casual dinners like a braai (BBQ) to fine dining.
+Whether you call it "poeding" or simply malva, this easy recipe for malva pudding is perfect for any occasion, from casual dinners like a braai (BBQ) to fine dining.

 If you love Woolworths malva pudding (if you know, you know!), this will probably be the next best thing!